SophieDeBenedetto/blog/testing_elixir_with_mox.md

 > Mocks are simulated entities that mimic the behavior of real entities in controlled ways…I always consider “mock” to be a noun, never a verb.

-This reconceptualization has us identifying way to create a mock entity that our app is configured to use in the test environment, rather than writing code that performs a mock or stubbed function in a given test example.
+This reconceptualization forces us to create mock entities that our app is configured to use in the test environment, rather than writing code that performs a mock or stubbed function in a given test example.

 In our first attempt at applying this advice to tests for a GitHub client app that we built in Elixir, [we hand-rolled our own test server](https://medium.com/flatiron-labs/rolling-your-own-mock-server-for-testing-in-elixir-2cdb5ccdd1a0).
 Our test server acted as a stand-in for the GitHub API in our test environment and it implemented a controller that responded with the expected payloads under the given conditions.
 Our test server became our mock.